 19. EXHIBITOR CANCELLATION

-Cancellation of any portion of this Application/Contract by the Exhibitor will be accepted only at the discretion of Exhibit Management and then only based upon the following refunds: Prior to or on January 15, 2022: 80% refund of deposit on cancelled space; after January 16, 2022 but before or on March 31, 2022: 20% refund of deposit on cancelled space (deposit is defined as 50 percent of total booth charges); after March 31, 2022: no refund.
-Except as the Exhibitor’s rental obligation may be reduced as set forth in the preceding sentence, the Exhibitor is responsible for total booth rental irrespective of the reason for the cancellation by the Exhibitor including the failure of an Exhibit to arrive for any reason or disagreement with any published health and safety protocol.
+Cancellation of any portion of this Application/Contract by the Exhibitor will be accepted only at the discretion of Exhibit Management and then only based upon the following refunds: On or before February 15, 2024: 80% refund of deposit on cancelled booth space (deposit is defined as 50 percent of total booth charges); after February 15 but on or before April 30, 2024: 20% refund of deposit on cancelled booth space; after April 30, 2024: no refund.
+Except as the Exhibitor’s rental obligation may be reduced as set forth in the preceding sentence, the Exhibitor is responsible for total booth rental irrespective of the reason for the cancellation by the Exhibitor including the failure of an Exhibit to arrive for any reason.

 20. AGREEMENT OF RULES AND REGULATIONS